AlexYaroshenko/montblanc/README.md

 - You can add multiple chat IDs to receive notifications
 - The program sends notifications for startup, shutdown, and errors
 - The web interface updates in real-time as new checks are performed
+- When encountering a waiting room, the program automatically retries with a new API call after 1 minute
+- Availability notifications are grouped by refuge and sorted by date
+- The program notifies you if no dates are found in the response

 ## License